GREEN TRANSITION NORTH

 Sub-project 6 focuses on increasing the flexibility of the electric power system by developing smart energy systems.
 By building models and developing methods to analyse how different flexibility solutions affect the electricity grid, the activity aims to provide decision makers and power system owners with a better basis for informed decisions and to create a more robust and reliable power system.
 The objectives include the inclusion of flexibility of consumption and generation to determine acceptance limits, the development of methodologies to quantify the benefits of flexibility for the power system, and the comparison and development of flexibility services.

 For more information or if you are interested in participating in the sub-project, please contact Michael NilssonThe research manager is Sarah Rönnberg, Professor of Energy Science at Luleå University of Technology and PhD student is Rajith Eranda, Energy Science at Luleå University of Technology.
+Read an interview about the sub-project here.

 7. Digital product passports